 Even scientists at Harvard Medical School are hopping on board the yoga bandwagon, claiming that yoga and meditation can help ward off stress and disease.

-So basically, moral of this article is... put down that muffin and pick up your mat!
-The practice of yoga is not only good for your body, but it's great for your mind, so remember to always schedule yourself a little "me time."
+So basically, moral of this article is... pick up your mat!
+The practice of yoga is not only good for your body, but it's great for your mind, so remember to always schedule yourself a little me time.

 And you'll see personalized content just for you whenever you click the My Feed .